University of Redlands: Greek life

+The university offers a Greek System, unaffiliated with national Greek organizations, which also contains several houses for residence by the groups' members.

 Diversity-based exchanges and organizations

 In October 2017, the University of Redlands partnered with Tuskegee University, a private, historically black university in Alabama, enabling student and faculty exchanges between the institutions and opening the door to a variety of other joint programming.

 Diversity-based organizations on the University of Redlands campus include: